Noobsiecoder/react-tailwind-boilerplate/doc/tailwind.md

 Consider a new project and follow these steps :

-- Our project directory will be looking this -
+- Project directory will be looking this -

 ```bash
 - <project-name>